Coopez/neuralnets/readme.md

 passing no arguments but `run` will run the experiment in standard configuration: `[50,100,[10,20,100]]`

-**Assignment 2 Learning a Linearly Separable Rule:**
+## **Assignment 2 - Learning a Linearly Separable Rule:**

-This algorithm is less modular.
+This algorithm is less modular than in assignment 1.
 It can be executed by simply running `python minOver.py`

+Figures created by this algorithm (histograms of stability distributions and generalization error vs p/n) are saved in the folder `figures_2` which is created (if it does not exist) in your working directory.